MH-0/RPGAE/README.md

 For the complete list of results please check the **results/** folder

 ### Prerequisites
-The experiments were performed with the following prerequisites:
 - python 3.6
 - dgl-cu90 0.4.3
 - torch 1.4